localytics/localytics-unity/README.md

 # Unity Plugins (iOS & Android)

 To use these Localytics Plugins for Unity:
-- Build and Import the Unity Packages from the LocalyticsPlugin Project into your Unity Project
+- Import (or optionally build and import) the Unity Packages from the LocalyticsPlugin Project into your Unity Project
 - Setup the SDK within Unity and the native development platforms (setting Localytics App Key and Push notification)
 - Start calling the Localytics API from any MonoBehavior

 ## Building and Importing the Unity Plugin Packages

-If you have Unity 2017.3 you should be able to use the unity packages that come checked in to this repository at inside the `release` folder.
+If you have Unity 2017.3 you should be able to use the unitypackage files that come checked in to this repository inside the `release` folder.

 If you want to customize the localytics plugin (for a newer or older version of unity, for instance) keep reading this section.